MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mrx/nc-mrx-pmrx_calldown.md

 Before calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff550786">MRxSetEaInfo</a>, RDBSS modifies the following members in the RX_CONTEXT structure pointed to by the <i>RxContext</i> parameter:

+The <b>Info.Buffer</b> member is set to the user buffer from I/O request packet.
+This buffer has already been locked by RDBSS if needed.

+The <b>Info.LengthRemaining</b> member is set to <b>IrpSp-&gt;Parameters.QueryEa.Length</b>.

 The <a href="https://msdn.microsoft.com/library/windows/hardware/ff550790">MRxSetFileInfo</a> routine is called by <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/ifs/the-rdbss-driver-and-library">RDBSS</a> to request that a network mini-redirector set file information on a file system object.

 RDBSS issues a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff550790">MRxSetFileInfo</a> in response to receiving an <a href="https://msdn.microsoft.com/library/windows/hardware/ff549366">IRP_MJ_SET_INFORMATION</a> request.